Skip to main content

 Case Summary

-The Veteran served on active duty in the United States Air Force from August 1975 to August 1977, and in the Marine Corps from January 1978 to July 1979.
+The Veteran served on active duty in the U.S. Air Force from August 1975 to August 1977, and in the Marine Corps from January 1978 to July 1979.

 He was initially granted service connection in December 1977 for peripheral neuropathy secondary to hydrocarbon exposure at a noncompensable 0 percent rating.
-In March 1981, the Veteran filed for an increased rating for his neuropathy.
-His claim was denied in several subsequent Rating Decisions issued by the Department of Veterans Affairs (VA).
+In March 1981, the Veteran filed for an increased rating for neuropathy.
+VA denied his claim in several subsequent Rating Decisions.

-In April 2009, the Veteran filed a new claim for an increased rating for his peripheral neuropathy.
+In April 2009, the Veteran filed a new claim for an increased rating for peripheral neuropathy.
 He also requested service connection for tinnitus, bilateral hearing loss, and a psychiatric condition.
-A few months later, VA granted service connection for tinnitus at 10 percent, and increased the rating for peripheral neuropathy of the right lower extremity to 10 percent.
+A few months later, VA granted service connection for tinnitus at 10 percent and increased the peripheral neuropathy rating of the right lower extremity to 10 percent.

 The Veteran filed a Notice of Disagreement in June 2009 with the Board of Veterans Appeals, requesting a rating higher than 10 percent.
-In 2013, the Board remanded the issue, which now included possible entitlement to Total Disability based on Individual Unemployability (TDIU).
+In 2013, the Board remanded the issue, which now included possible entitlement to TDIU.

-In a March 2016 decision, the Board denied the Veteran an increased rating for neuropathy; however, it did grant a 10 percent rating for neuropathy of the left lower extremity, effective from 2009.
+In a March 2016 decision, the Board denied an increased rating for neuropathy but granted a 10 percent rating for neuropathy of the left lower extremity, effective from 2009.
 Entitlement to TDIU was also subsequently denied.

 CCK Argues for Increased Rating for Peripheral Neuropathy

-Following another TDIU denial and increased rating denial in 2018, the Veteran’s case once again reached the Board on appeal in June 2020.
-Chisholm Chisholm & Kilpatrick LTD assisted the Veteran in submitting additional medical evidence to support his case.
-The Board remanded the case so the newly received evidence could be reviewed, and the matter returned to the Board in October 2020.
+After another TDIU denial and increased rating denial in 2018, the Veteran’s case again reached the Board on appeal in June 2020.
+CCK helped him submit additional medical evidence.
+The Board remanded the case so the new evidence could be reviewed, and the matter returned to the Board in October 2020.

-The medical evidence on file showed that the Veteran had moderately severe incomplete paralysis of the sciatic nerves in both his lower extremities.
-Throughout the appeal period, the Veteran had credibly reported his worsening symptoms of intermittent pain, weakness, numbness, and fatigue during medical examinations and in lay statements.
+The medical evidence on file showed that the Veteran had moderately severe incomplete paralysis of the sciatic nerves in both lower extremities.
+Throughout the appeal period, he credibly reported his worsening symptoms of intermittent pain, weakness, numbness, and fatigue during medical exams and in lay statements.

 In a 2018 examination, the doctor suggested that a motorized scooter or wheelchair was medically necessary due to the Veteran’s worsening condition.